 Hiring an electrician

 In Canada, all electrical work is regulated by the Canadian Electrical Code, which ensures that electrical installations are adequate, functional and safe.
-It is always better to hire an electrician registered with CMEQ for the work in your home.
+It is always better to hire an electrician, for example, one registered with La Corporation des maîtres électriciens du Québec (CMEQ), for any electrical work in your home.
 Inadequate installations can lead to serious injuries or even fatal accidents, and a bad connection or configuration can increase the risk of fire.
+The electrician will also help you calculate the required electric heating capacity for your home, so you can choose the right units and the quantity needed.

 Heating products